GioF71/squeezelite-docker/README.md

 Possible values for variables `SQUEEZELITE_LOG_CATEGORY_*` are `info`, `debug` or `sdebug`.

+### Automatic MAC address creation

+If you don't provide a value to `SQUEEZELITE_MAC_ADDRESS`, a random mac address will be generated and stored (if possible) under `/config/mac-address.txt`, so it will be reloaded on next restart.
+Use a persistent volume in order to preserve the functionality in the event of container recreation (such as when you update to a newer image).

 ## Volumes

 Volume|Description
 :---|:---
 /app/assets/additional-presets.conf|Additional preset file
-/app/assets/binaries|Custom binaries should be placed here
+/app/assets/binaries|Custom binaries should be placed here /config|Container configuration will be stored here

 ### Additional preset file